cwittens/DispersiveShallowWater.jl/docs/src/dingemans.md

 mesh = Mesh1D(coordinates_min, coordinates_max, N)
 ```

-For the spatial discretization, we use fourth-order accurate summation-by-parts operators:
+For the spatial discretization, we use fourth-order accurate [summation-by-parts operators](@ref sbp_operates):

 ```@example dingemans
 accuracy_order = 4
 solver = Solver(mesh, accuracy_order)
 ```

 We set up the time integration parameters.
-The experiment runs for a relatively long time (70 time units) to observe the full wave propagation and interaction with the bathymetry:
+The experiment runs for a relatively long time to observe the full wave propagation and interaction with the bathymetry:

 ```@example dingemans
 tspan = (0.0, 70.0)